"The past actually happened but history is only what someone wrote down." A. Whitney Brown.

 Anna Grimison, president of the Navigation Co., and the only woman head of a steamship firm on the Pacific coast, was mistress of ceremonies.

 Designed for the Seattle, Stanwood, Mt.
-Vernon, and La Conner route, the shallow-draft vessel was fitted with 'spuds' (heavy upright beams which could be lowered to the riverbed) to enable her to hoist herself over shoals & to make difficult turns in the River.
+Vernon, and La Conner route, the shallow-draft vessel was fitted with 'spuds' (heavy upright beams that could be lowered to the riverbed) to enable her to hoist herself over shoals & to make difficult turns in the River.

 Of 502 tons, with dimensions of 165' x 40.' x 7'.
 The SKAGIT CHIEF was fitted with the engines from the former Columbia River steamer G. K. WENTWORTH of 1905.